[Note: This video was originally recorded on 2 September 2013.]

 Labor Day in the US, so a little time off trading.
 Hope you’re having fun.
 I wanted to respond to this question about the significance of the daily, 135 minute and 45 minute charts from Hamid:

-Hello Barry, I noticed in ‘Big Moves Come When Cycles Sync Up‘ that you have used Daily, 135 minute and 45 minute charts.
+Hello Barry, I noticed in your last blog video that you have used Daily, 135 minute and 45 minute charts.
 Is there any importance of these timeframes?
 Hamid

 Alexander Elder’s classic Trading for a Living introduced me to the idea of Multiple Time Frames.
 He used a ratio of 4 or 5 between his time frames (daily, weekly & monthly).
 In my trading I prefer to use a factor of 3 – because the signals develop quicker.